 In order to make the pesto, all you do is add avocado, basil (or parsley or herb of choice), pine nuts, lemon juice, and garlic to a food processor and process until it reaches your preferred consistency.

 You can also add parmesan cheese, but I find I like the pesto better without.

 Mix said avocado pesto in with your drained canned tuna, throw in a couple of other savagely flavorful ingredients, such as sun-dried tomatoes and red onion, and BOOM!: lunch of my dreams.

 And that’s it!
-All you need is a few ingredients and less than 30 minutes of time to prepare this super scrumptious tuna salad recipe.
+All you need is a few ingredients and less than 30 minutes of time to prepare this super scrumptious healthy high protein lunch recipe.

 - 2 5-ounce cans Genova Yellowfin Tuna, drained

 - ¼ cup red onion finely chopped